A new home to easily learn the system, act on daily tasks, and engage with highly active leads.

 Context

 A key focus over 2023 and into 2024 for the consumer team was on increasing high quality lead actions indicating a lead is ready to transact.
-Systems and UX updates were put in place leading to more home buyer and sellers engaging with the agents' sites.
+Systems and UX updates were put in place leading to more home buyers and sellers engaging with the agents' sites.

 However, despite the influx of leads raising their hands, agents were not capitalizing on these opportunities as well as they could.
 This, paired with the increasingly challenging housing market posed a big risk of churn.

-How might we increase the success of agents who are overwhelmed by the CINC system and ensure quality leads aren't being missed?
+The Challenge: How might we increase the success of agents who are overwhelmed by the CINC system and ensure quality leads aren't being missed?

 Role